tomlinn/Family_Mart_auto_get_drinks/README.md

 ### To use:

 1. Get your personal game's link:
-To the list of games and click hard to get links
+#### To the list of games and click hard to get links

 ![image](https://github.com/tomlinn/Family_Mart_auto_get_drinks/blob/master/to_get_link.gif?raw=true)

-2. keep this link in your chrome.
+2. keep this link in your google chrome book mark.
 (it don't need to login in all the time, so keep your links carefully)
 3. put my code in Tampermonkey
 4. Done!